1947 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Obverse Of The 1947 Dime

-The inscription “LIBERTY” flows gracefully along the upper rim in front of Roosevelt’s distinguished features, while “IN GOD WE TRUST” appears in smaller, carefully positioned lettering below the chin.
+The obverse shows Franklin D. Roosevelt’s left-facing portrait in a clean, classical style.
+The inscription “LIBERTY” runs along the upper rim, while “IN GOD WE TRUST” appears in smaller lettering below the chin.

 The Reverse Of The 1947 Dime